 Posted Oct 28, 2010

-Okay, here's why Halloween is the best holiday: we don't worry about it.
+OK, here's why Halloween is the best holiday: We don't worry about it.
 Nobody frets about being lonely, abandoned, heartbroken, alienated, or bereft on Halloween.
-There is about one-one-hundreth as much emotional tension surrounding Halloween as surrounds Valentine's Day, for example, or New Year's Eve.
-Few wring their hands, wondering "What if I'm not asked out on the 31st of October?
+There is about one-one-hundredth as much emotional tension surrounding Halloween as surrounds Valentine's Day, for example, or New Year's Eve.
+Few wring their hands, wondering, "What if I'm not asked out on the 31st of October?
 Does that make me a total loser?"

 1. Halloween decorations are fabulous without being heavy-handedly sentimental, pompously expensive, or in need of complicated wiring.
-Some women have becomes Queens of Halloween Decor--I believe "Queen" is a designated category when it comes to these matters.
+Some women have become Queens of Halloween Decor—I believe "Queen" is a designated category when it comes to these matters.

-In the main office of the UConn English Department, in contrast, Doreen Bell, the Department's Administrative Assistant, has not only installed the requisite pictures of pumpkins and spiders, but has added--as a bonus-- a bowl filled with excellent candy.
-In the middle of this bowl there is a green, scaly hand--hahaha, pretty funny, right?--except that when you go to grab a hand full of candy, the hand reaches down to grab back.
-In sonorous tones, a disembodied voice then either mutters or screeches "What are you doing?" as the scaly fingers curl over and touch the back of the unsuspecting snacker.
+In the main office of the UConn English Department, in contrast, Doreen Bell, the Department's Administrative Assistant, has not only installed the requisite pictures of pumpkins and spiders but has added—as a bonus—a bowl filled with excellent candy.
+In the middle of this bowl, there is a green, scaly hand—hahaha, pretty funny, right?—except that when you go to grab a handful of candy, the hand reaches down to grab back.
+In sonorous tones, a disembodied voice then either mutters or screeches, "What are you doing?" as the scaly fingers curl over and touch the back of the unsuspecting snacker.

-Halloween is THE holiday for special treats; who doesn't like we are given permission to indulge our national sweet teeth?
-Okay, even I might agree that "food" might be too strong a word to describe these edible items.
+Halloween is the holiday for special treats: Who doesn't like that we are given permission to indulge our national sweet teeth?
+OK, even I might agree that "food" might be too strong a word to describe these edible items.